Fermi-surface transformation across the pseudogap critical point of the cuprate superconductor La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$: Discussion

-In LSCO, the Seebeck coefficient in high field was used in similar fashion to pin down the endpoint of FSR, giving \pcdw~$= 0.15 \pm 0.005$. \cite{Badoux2015} This is again consistent with the fact that XRD detects no CDW modulations in LSCO at $p = 0.15$.\cite{Croft2016} Given that it is observed in two rather different cuprate materials, the separation between \pstar~and \pcdw~is most likely a generic property of cuprates.
+In LSCO, high-field Seebeck data were used in a similar fashion to pin down the end point of FSR, giving \pcdw~$= 0.15 \pm 0.005$ [\onlinecite{Badoux2016a}].
+This is again consistent with the fact that XRD detects no CDW modulations in LSCO at $p = 0.15$ [\onlinecite{Croft2016}].
+Given that it is observed in two rather different cuprate materials, the separation between \pstar~and \pcdw~is most likely a generic property of cuprates.
 Note that the difference (\pstar~$-$~\pcdw)~$\simeq 0.03 - 0.04$ in both cases.

-In Nd-LSCO, CDW order has been detected by XRD at $p = 0.15$,\cite{Niemoller1999} but there is no report of any CDW modulations at $p > 0.15$.
-(Note that SDW modulations are seen with neutron diffraction at $p = 0.20$,\cite{Tranquada1997} but this does not necessarily imply the presence of CDW order.
+In Nd-LSCO, CDW order has been detected by XRD at $p = 0.15$ [\onlinecite{Niemoller1999}], but there is no report of any CDW modulations at $p > 0.15$.
+(Note that SDW modulations are seen with neutron diffraction at $p = 0.20$ [\onlinecite{Tranquada1997}], but this does not necessarily imply the presence of CDW order.
 Indeed, all cuprates show SDW modulations at $p < 0.08$, without any CDW modulations.)
-Both Hall and Seebeck coefficients drop at low temperature (with $S < 0$) at $p = 0.15$,\cite{Noda1999,Hucker1998} while both \RH(T)~and $S(T)$ grow monotonically as $T \to 0$ (and remain positive) at $p = 0.20$. \cite{Daou2009,Daou2009b} Hence in Nd-LSCO, \pcdw~$< 0.20$, separated from \pstar~by an interval of at least 0.035.
-A similar situation prevails in \Eu~(Eu-LSCO), a closely related material, where $S < 0$ at $p = 0.16$, $S > 0$ at $p = 0.21$, while \pstar~$\simeq 0.24$. \cite{Laliberte2011}
+Both Hall and Seebeck coefficients drop at low temperature (with $S < 0$) at $p = 0.15$ \cite{Noda1999,Hucker1998}, while both \RH$(T)$~and $S(T)$ grow monotonically as $T \to 0$ (and remain positive) at $p = 0.20$ \cite{Daou2009,Daou2009a}.
+Hence in Nd-LSCO, \pcdw~$< 0.20$, separated from \pstar~by an interval of at least 0.03.
+A similar situation prevails in \Eu~(Eu-LSCO), a closely related material, where $S < 0$ at $p = 0.16$, $S > 0$ at $p = 0.21$, while \pstar~$\simeq 0.24$ [\onlinecite{Laliberte2011}].